grantajason/SIADS-521-Assignment-3/README.md

 - Open the ipynb file in the repo
 - Click on Raw
 - Then, press ctrl+s to save it as .ipynb (Note that you'll have to manually type '.ipynb' after the file name to make this work, as files from GitHub are saved as text files as default.)
-- Open jupyter notebook
+- Open jupyter notebook using terminal
-- Go to location where you saved .ipynb file
+- Go to location where you saved .ipynb file (likely your downloads folder)
 - Open file, you will see the code
+- Select "Run All" and voila!
+Dashboard should render.